 This review doesn’t contain any SPOILERS whatsoever.
 If you haven’t seen Small Soldiers, feel free to read my non-spoiler article.

 Positive: The Premise reflects Hasbro’s Transformers & G.I.
 Joe.

-The Main Cast did a solid job on their performances.
+The Main Cast all did a solid job on their respective performances.

 Supporting Cast also did an ok job for their performances like the Main Cast.

 Fun Fact: Kirsten Dunst, (at the time, a child star in films such as Interview With The Vampire, Jumanji, Bring It On) and Denis Leary went on to star in separate Spider-Man films.